 Since 2010, Michelle Stortz, has worked with hundreds of cancer and chronic illnesses survivors in the Philadelphia area.
 She enjoys designing custom yoga programs that anyone can do regardless of ability.

-Michelle’s teaching is augmented by her studies in meditation and Buddhism and her involvement with the Springboard Meditation Sangha.
 Additionally, her early career in contemporary dance and performance studies continues to inform her yoga teaching through somatic modalities such as Bartenieff Fundamentals, Feldenkrais Method and Body-Mind Centering.
 She has a passion for moving and helping others find this joy.

 Michelle’s work is dedicated to her late husband, Jon Lustig, whom she lost to complications in cancer treatment in 2009.